All Episodes

 I wish I knew what her kids were thinking about now.

-I wonder if they were singing about what I was thinking about at my mother's funeral.
+I wonder if they were saying about what I was thinking about at my mother's funeral.

 It's about him.

-Or when she told them Bible stories, or what she said to them when their daddy got killed.
+I wonder if they're thinking about when she used to read books to them or when she told them Bible stories or what she said to them when their daddy got killed.

 We're here to honor a person.

-Fifty-four years ago, her about to be husband said that he was looking for a woman with character, intelligence, personality, and beauty, and she sure fit the bill.
+54 years ago, her about-to-be husband said that he was looking for a woman with character, intelligence, personality, and beauty, and she sure fit the bill.

-And I have to say, when she was over 75, I thought she still fit to bill pretty good with all those categories.
+And I have to say, when she was over 75, I thought she still fit the bill pretty good with all those categories.

 Said that about the mummy.